The Common 7 MEP Mistakes & Solutions in the Construction Projects- Your Best Guide

-The MEP installations can face many mistakes during the construction of the projects, this is in case the work is done by electricians who are not well experienced or careless.
+MEP installations can encounter many mistakes during project construction.
+This is in case the work is done by technicians who are not well-experienced or careless.

-So, in this article, I tried to focus on the common mistakes done by some electrical designers and execution teams while installing the MEP services in the projects.
+In this article, I focused on common mep mistakes made by electrical designers and execution teams during MEP installation in projects.

-The electrical team will exceed the permitted maximum filling ratio of a conduit or a tray, which means, more wires or cables are pulled inside a conduit that is exceeding the accepted fill ratio.
+The electrical team will exceed the permitted maximum filling ratio for a conduit or tray, meaning more wires or cables are pulled into a conduit that exceeds the accepted fill ratio.

 Mistake Number Two

-The electrical forget to install Junction boxes in the routing of electrical exposed EMT conduits, although we have more than four 90-degree bends because this affecting on cable or wire-pulling inside the conduit.
+The electrician forgot to install Junction boxes in the routing of exposed EMT conduits, even though we have more than 4 90-degree bends, because this affects cable or wire-pulling inside the conduit.

-Also, later for any maintenance purpose, it will be very difficult to pull new wires/cables or re-pull them.
-Please refer to photo no. 2 which is a screenshot from NEC article number 358.26 which is talking about the same matter.
+Also, later, for any maintenance purpose, pulling new wires/cables or re-pulling them will be very difficult.
+Please refer to photo no. 2, a screenshot from NEC article 358.26, which discusses the same matter.

-This mistake happens when the electrical team is not installing an expansion coupler where the electrical conduit is crossing a structural expansion joint.
+This mistake occurs when the electrical team fails to install an expansion coupler at the point where the electrical conduit crosses a structural expansion joint.

-Is either this conduit is embedded in the concrete slab before its casting or the conduit is installed exposed in the slab soffit.
+Is this conduit embedded in the concrete slab before casting, or is it installed exposed in the slab soffit?

-Please refer to photo no. 3 &4 show the expansion couplers from manufacturers’ catalogs for LSF conduit which will be embedded in the concrete and also EMT conduit which will be installed as exposed in the slab soffit respectively.
+Please refer to photo no. 3 & 4 show the expansion couplers from manufacturers’ catalogs for LSF conduit, which will be embedded in the concrete, and for EMT conduit, which will be installed as exposed in the slab soffit, respectively.

 Mistake number Four

-In this mistake, we will talk about not installing inspection bends at the routing of an exposed when it’s crossing a dropped concrete beam.
+In this mistake, we will discuss not installing inspection bends at the routing of an exposed when it crosses a dropped concrete beam.

-Usually, we can see this mistake happens especially at the basement level, because may we will have a lot of concrete drop beams in the basement level.
+Usually, we see this mistake especially at the basement level because we may have many concrete drop beams there.

-As you can in the following photo which I captured from one of our projects, you can notice when the RGS exposed conduits try to cross the drop concrete beam, it needs 4 bends (90 degrees), which will be very difficult to pull the wires/cables later.
+As you can see in the following photo, which I captured from one of our projects, you can notice that when the RGS exposed conduits try to cross the drop concrete beam, it needs 4 bends (90 degrees), which will make it very difficult to pull the wires/cables later.

-That’s why we shall install inspection bends before and after the concrete drop beams, this is to make the wire pulling process easy as possible.
+That’s why we shall install inspection bends on both sides of the concrete drop beams.
+This is to make the wire-pulling process as easy as possible.

-Moreover, without installing these inspection bends, it will be difficult for pulling or do maintenance for the wires or cables which are installed inside the conduit.
+Moreover, without installing these inspection bends, it will be difficult to pull or perform maintenance on the wires or cables installed inside the conduit.

-In this photo, we have two inspection bends, one before the drop concrete beam, and the other one is after the concrete beam.
-In between them, we installed a saddle to hold the RGS pipe with the beam.
+In this photo, we see two inspection bends: one before the drop concrete beam and the other after it.
+We installed a saddle between them to hold the RGS pipe with the beam.

 Mistake number Five

-This mistake can be done by the newbie electricians, where they will pull a single wire that carries a voltage inside a metal conduit, which will cause induction currents and at the end will cause burning of the wire.
-Please refer to photo no. 6 from NEC article no. 215.4 which is describing the same.
+This mistake can be made by newbie electricians who pull a single wire through a metal conduit, which induces currents and, in the end, burns the wire.
+Please refer to photo no. 6 from the NEC article.
+215.4, which describes the same.

 Mistake number Six

-This mistake is a common mistake in construction projects, it can happen while installing the electrical conduit (uPVC or PVC) in concrete slab before casting.
+This is a common mistake in construction projects.
+It can happen while installing the electrical conduit (uPVC or PVC) in the concrete slab before casting.

-Due to no proper coordination between electrical and mechanical teams, this coordination must be done first in the shop drawing stage before the construction, but lack of proper coordination can cause the electrical conduits may cross in the place of a mechanical penetration.
+Due to poor coordination between electrical and mechanical teams, this coordination must be done first in the shop drawing stage before construction.
+However, a lack of proper coordination can cause electrical conduits to cross at the location of a mechanical penetration.

-Mostly, this will happen when the mechanical penetration is not yet marked on the plywood of formwork, so the delay in marking the mechanical openings/penetrations on the slab by the mechanical team, the more chance to cut these electrical conduits which are passing at the same location of these penetrations and are not rerouted.
+Mostly, this happens when the mechanical penetrations are not yet marked on the plywood formwork.
+The mechanical team’s delay in marking the slab’s mechanical openings/penetrations increases the risk of cutting electrical conduits that pass through the same locations as these penetrations and are not rerouted.

-Also, the same problem can happen with the electrical team themselves, this is when the electrical team didn’t mark first the locations of their required openings for electrical cable trays, ICT cable trays, Busways…etc.
+Also, the same problem can happen with the electrical team itself.
+This is when the electrical team doesn’t mark first the locations of their required openings for electrical cable trays, ICT cable trays, Busways…etc.

-So, the delay of marking these electrical/ICT openings, the more chance of having a clash between the electrical conduits on the slab with these electrical/ICT openings.
+So, the delay in marking these electrical/ICT openings increases the risk of a clash between the electrical conduits on the slab and these openings.

-In all cases, the best solution for this mistake is to mark and directly provide block-outs using plywood wooden boxes or (Sleeves) of all the mechanical & electrical penetrations in the slab, this is before starting the installation of the electrical conduits.
+In all cases, the best solution for this mistake is to mark and directly provide block-outs using plywood wooden boxes or (Sleeves) of all the mechanical & electrical penetrations in the slab.
+This is before installing the electrical conduits.

 This is shown in photo no. 7